trolldbois/python-haystack/README.md

 C structure in allcoated memory.

 The first function/API is the SEARCH function.
- - It gives the ability to search for known record types in a process memory dump (or live process's memory)
+ - It gives the ability to search for known record types in a process memory dump or live process's memory.

 The second function/API is the REVERSE function.
  - It aims at helping an analyst in reverse engineering the memory records types present in a process heap.